 Background

-Redesign the team's internal SharePoint into a structured hub for projects, SOPs, onboarding, and team documentation.
+- Platform design: SharePoint hub for projects, SOPs, onboarding, and team documentation

-Create Power BI dashboards for project tracking, usage analytics, and leadership reporting across the GBS organization.
+- Analytics: Power BI dashboards for project tracking, usage analytics, and leadership reporting

 SharePoint Platform

-The team's existing internal platform was scattered.
-Documentation lived in different places, project information was hard to find, and new hires had no structured entry point into how the team operated.
-My first major project was redesigning the team's SharePoint from the ground up, turning it into a single, navigable hub that the entire team could rely on.
+The team's internal platform was scattered.
+Docs lived in different places, project info was hard to find, and new hires had no clear entry point.
+I redesigned the team's SharePoint into a single hub the whole team could actually use.

 Designing the Hub

-The project showcase section was particularly important.
-GBS runs dozens of initiatives simultaneously, and there was no centralized place to see what was in progress, what had shipped, or what the outcomes were.
-I worked with the team to identify the top five projects, created one-pager summaries for each, and built a layout that made the portfolio visible at a glance.
-Leadership could now point external stakeholders to a single page that demonstrated the team's impact.
+GBS runs dozens of initiatives at once, and there was no single place to see what was in progress or what had shipped.
+I worked with the team to pull together the top five projects, wrote one-pagers for each, and built a portfolio view leadership could point external stakeholders to.

 SharePoint Hub